 Commit to keeping your bedroom, dining table, and family outings screen-free.
 Turn the TV off, switch off your work phone, and make sure your kids leave their tablets or video game console alone before entering the screen-free zones.

-Also, don’t leave the TV on as background noise because that’ll make it harder for the kids to concentrate on the conversation you’re having.
-That way all of you can spend some quality time as a family, engage in conversations and strengthen the family bond.
+Also, please don’t leave the TV on as background noise because that’ll make it harder for the kids to concentrate on the conversation you’re having.
+That way, all of you can spend some quality time as a family, engage in conversations and strengthen the family bond.

-During long car rides, many parents resort to electronic devices to avoid hearing ‘Are we there yet?’ every 10 minutes.
+Many parents resort to electronic devices during long car rides to avoid hearing ‘Are we there yet?’ every 10 minutes.
 While watching a show for 20 minutes is okay during a long road trip, don’t allow it in the morning before school and when the car ride isn’t longer than an hour.

-According to the World Health Organization (WHO), children should engage in moderate to vigorous physical activities whereas research has found that more than 23% of American adults and 80% of adolescents lead a sedentary lifestyle.
+According to the World Health Organization (WHO), children should engage in moderate to vigorous physical activities.
+In contrast, research has found that more than 23% of American adults and 80% of adolescents lead a sedentary lifestyle.